rubalgoyal/Java-SQL-Application-StudentGradeManagement/README.md

 The `util.java` class contains all the methods such as `getCategoryId`, `checkStudentEnrolled`, `checkStudentExist`, `getCategoryId` etc. which helps to check the existence of students, categories assignments in database.

+The `ActiveClass` class stores all the attributes of the currentclass and provides getter and setter methods of each attribute.

 The `ClassManagement` class contains all the methods to create and manage the class.
-The functionalities of class management are `newClass`,
+The functionalities of class management are `newClass`, `selectClass` with different parameters and assignActiveClass stores the result of selected class.

+The `StudentManagement` class contains methods to manage the studnets.
+The class contains the functionalities to add and enroll studnets in the class with different parameters, assign the grades to students in assignments.